mbelekar/search-app/README.md

 $ ./auto/build
 ```

-To search for users:
+#### Search for users:

 ```
 $ ./auto/run search users [OPTIONS]
 ```

-#### Help options:
-To see a list of available options for users search, you can run `./auto/run search users --help` or `./auto/run search users -h`.

-[OPTIONS] represent the fields from data files which can be searched on.
-It can be a single option or multiple options of the format `--key=value`.
-You will need to specify at least one option to be able to search.

-To search for tickets
+#### Search for tickets:

 ```
 $ ./auto/run search tickets [OPTIONS]
 ```

+#### Help options:

-To see a list of available options for tickets search, you can run `./auto/run search tickets --help` or `./auto/run search tickets -h`.
+To see a list of available options for users search, you can run `./auto/run search users --help` or `./auto/run search users -h`.

 [OPTIONS] represent the fields from data files which can be searched on.
 It can be a single option or multiple options of the format `--key=value`.
 You will need to specify at least one option to be able to search.

+Similarly, to see a list of available options for tickets search, you can run `./auto/run search tickets --help` or `./auto/run search tickets -h`.

 #### Search for missing values: